lbhoe/lbhoe.github.io/_posts/2022-12-29-holiday-hack-challenge-2022.md

 $ echo 'alert dns any any -> any any (msg:"Known bad DNS lookup, possible Dridex infection";dns.query;content:"epostoday";)' >> suricata.rules
 ```

-First rule looks good!
+First rule looks good\!

-STINC thanks you for your work with that DNS record!
+STINC thanks you for your work with that DNS record\!
 In this PCAP, it points to `192.185.57.242`.

 Develop a Suricata rule that alerts whenever the infected IP address `192.185.57.242` communicates with internal systems over HTTP.